 Table 19 details three new potential play locations that have been identified for the DEA of Cookstown with regards small or significant woodland play.
 These include Cabin Wood, Pomeroy Forest and Drum Manor Forest.
-In line with the Mid Ulster District Council Outdoor Recreation Strategy, 2017 it is recommended that a number of key areas including forest sites across Mid Ulster undergo development.
+In line with the Mid Ulster District Council Outdoor Recreation Strategy, it is recommended that a number of key areas including forest sites across Mid Ulster undergo development.
 These are important recreation sites that are well used by the community while some other locations hold real potential in terms of creating a much-needed facility for the community as well as increasing Mid Ulster Council's recreation offering for the visitor.
 Therefore, it is suggested that to further enhance these sites and to improve the visitor experience, a natural woodland play element should be included also.
 As already highlighted, it is envisaged that this would consist of natural animal wood carvings and other imaginary 'play' pieces to add interest and value to the natural surroundings.

-33 Local Development Plan 2030 - Preferred Options Paper, Mid Ulster District Council (November 2016)
+32 Local Development Plan 2030 - Preferred Options Paper, Mid Ulster District Council (November 2016)

 It should be noted that Cookstown is somewhat deficient in open/green space and Council are advised to investigate the potential of developing a public park.
 The Sports Recreation Grounds opposite the Fairhill site may hold potential and could provide this much needed provision in the Cookstown DEA.
-The playing fields could be relocated at the Mid Ulster Sports Area (MUSA) to allow for redevelopment of the current playing fields into a public park to include an events space with an enhanced play facility opposite this site.
+The playing fields could be relocated at the Mid Ulster Sports Area (MUSA) or an alternative suitable location, to allow for redevelopment of the current playing fields into a public park to include an events space with an enhanced play facility opposite this site.
 It is estimated that development of Fairhill would cost a minimum of £250,000.
-Should a significant Public Park/Play Hub development be undertaken at Fairhill Recreational Grounds a further review and suggested rationalisation of sites at Orritor Street, Rathbeg and Millburn could be considered, given the expanded catchment area that a Public Park/Play Hub facility at Fairhill would offer to the surrounding communities.
+This proposed development would significantly enhance the current quality of play and open green space in Cookstown.